kata-ai/kata-platform-docs/docs/channels/telegram.md

 next: channel-fb-messenger
 ---

 Telegram, as one of the social media that is rising in popularity, has become an option for a brand to engage the customer.
-In this tutorial, we will learn to connect our bot with Telegram.
+In this section, we will learn to connect our bot with Telegram.
 You can use the bot you created in the [Hello World tutorial](/tutorial/hello-world/) to start integrating your bot with Telegram.

 ## Register Your Bot in Telegram